mayconfmelo/nexus-tools/src/sub/storage.typ

 }

 /**
-== Reset Command
+== Reset Database
 :reset: => #storage.<name>(<capt>)

-Set a new value for the entire storage database.
-While it can be of any type, the other storage commands can only be used if it is a `dictionary` value.
+Set a new value for the entire storage namespace.
+While the new value can be of any type, the other storage commands can only work with `dictionary` values.
 **/
 #let reset(
   data, /// <- dictionary | any